smart48/larak8/README.md

 ### Digital Ocean Spaces

 Spaces usage for storage [via the Spaces API should also be possible](https://www.digitalocean.com/docs/kubernetes/).
+It can be done with [Container Storage Interface (CSI) for S3](https://github.com/ctrox/csi-s3)

 ## Access Pod/Container